aklump/drupal_field_tag/README.md

 The use case for which this was written is this.
 Allow the tagging of images on an multiple value image field to indicate which image is the `hero` image, which image is the `thumb` image, and untagged images are just that.
 It allows the content managers to indicate the role the image is playing for that given entity.

+## About Tags

+* Takes are not case-sensitive
+* Tags may contain inner spaces, but neither leading nor trailing spaces.
+* Multiple tags must separated by a comma or "comma+space", e.g. 'foo,bar' or 'foo, bar'.

 ## Configuration

 1. Enable this module.